An extension of the generator coordinate method with basis optimization

 Let us compare our results with those of the conventional GCM, in which the basis SDs are prefixed and only the weight factors $f_a$ are optimized by using Eq. \eqref{eq:dE/df}.
 For this purpose, we take the results for 8 SDs with 14 HO major shells for the basis set.
 Since the quadrupole collectivity is of primary importance in many nuclei, we take the quadrupole moment for the collective coordinates in our GCM calculation, {\it i.e.}, the GCM wave function is given as

 where the basis SDs $|\Phi(Q_2^{(a)})\rangle$ are the local ground state obtained with constrained Hartree-Fock (CHF) method with

 Here,

 is the multipole moment operator with $\hat\rho$ and $Y_{\lambda0}$ being the density operator and the spherical harmonics, respectively.
-For $Q_2^{(a)}$, we take the eight values equally spaced between $-$7.73 fm$^2$ and 8.36 fm$^2$, which are the smallest and largest values of the quadrupole moment of the optimized basis SDs.
+For $Q_2^{(a)}$, we take the eight values equally spaced between $-$7.73 fm$^2$ and 8.36 fm$^2$, which are the smallest and largest values of the quadrupole moment of the optimized basis SDs \footnote{We have confirmed that the results of the GCM calculation did not significantly altered even when the range of $Q_2^{(a)}$ was enlarged to the region $(-11,11)$ fm$^2$.}

 In Table \ref{tab}, the ground state energies obtained with HF, GCM and OptGCM are summarized.
 The GCM lowers the total energy by about 0.4 MeV relative to the HF.
 On the other hand, in OptGCM, the energy is further lowered by 0.7 MeV as compared to the GCM energy.
 This implies that the optimized basis states gain more correlations than the $Q_2$-CHF basis states.